Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/Whiteboard Design Session Trainer Guide - Mobile app innovation.md

         }
     ```

-    -   Define the structure of the message sent from the RFID scanner indicating that a bag has been scanned onto a carousel.
+    -   Define the structure of the message sent from the RFID scanner indicating that a bag has been scanned onto a carousel
     ```
         {